Dankwansere/aop-routing/README.md

 #### RouteToState
-RouteToState decorator when used on a targetted method, will automatically perform popste navigation to the destination page in the history state.
+RouteToState decorator when used on a targeted method, will automatically perform popste navigation to the destination page in the history state.
 If a negative number is provided, RouteToState will popstate naivage backwards equivalent to the passed integer, likewise it will popstate navigate forwards for a positive integer.

 1. Below example will traverse 2 states backwards of the browser history state